takagi/cl-cuda/README.markdown

 ## API

-Explain some API frequently used here.
+Explain some API commonly used here.

 ### [Macro] with-cuda